intel-analytics/ipex-llm/ppml/tdx/tdx-vm/README.md

 To deploy an actual workload with TDX-VM, you need to prepare the environment first.

 1. Configure Hardware
     CPU and firmware need to be upgraded to the latest release version.
 Some jumpers must be set to enable TDX work on Archer City or Vulcan City board.
+Refer to [Getting_Started_External.pdf (2023ww01)](https://ubit-artifactory-or.intel.com/artifactory/linuxcloudstacks-or-local/tdx-stack/tdx-2023ww01/Getting_Started_External.pdf)

 2. Configure BIOS
     TDX should be enabled in BIOS.
 This step is required to be performed every time BIOS is flashed.
+Refer to [Getting_Started_External.pdf (2023ww01)](https://ubit-artifactory-or.intel.com/artifactory/linuxcloudstacks-or-local/tdx-stack/tdx-2023ww01/Getting_Started_External.pdf)

-3. Build and install packages
+3. Build and install packages on TDX host
     Packages of host kernel, guest kernel, qemu, libvirt should be built first.
-4. Setup TDX Guest Image
-    A proper guest image utilizing the guest kernel, grub, and shim should be built.
+Refer to [Getting_Started_External.pdf (2023ww01)](https://ubit-artifactory-or.intel.com/artifactory/linuxcloudstacks-or-local/tdx-stack/tdx-2023ww01/Getting_Started_External.pdf)

-5. Launch TD Guests
+4. Launch TD Guests
     It is time to launch TD guests.
 Section Launch TD Guest leads you step by step to create and launch TD guests.
+Execute `./scripts/orchestrate_tdvm.sh` to launch multiple tdvms.

-6. Verify statuses
+5. Verify statuses
     The Verify TDX Status section provides guidance on how to verify whether TDX is initializing on both the host and guest.
-7. Test TDX
-    TDX tests are used to validate basic functionality of TDX software stack.
-The tests focus on TDVM lifecycle management and environment validation.
+Refer to [Getting_Started_External.pdf (2023ww01)](https://ubit-artifactory-or.intel.com/artifactory/linuxcloudstacks-or-local/tdx-stack/tdx-2023ww01/Getting_Started_External.pdf)

+6. Deploy Kubernetes cluster on tdvms
+    Execute `./scripts/install_k8s.sh` on each tdvm and `./scripts/deploy_k8s_cluster.sh` on master node to get a Kubernetes cluster.

 ## Run Sparkpi as Spark Local Mode